germanescobar/jesque-spring/README.md

 Jesque-Spring
 =============

-An extension for Jesque that allows interoperability with Spring the Java framework, the integration was designed thingking in two objectives:
+An extension for Jesque that allows interoperability with Spring the Java framework, the main objective of this extension is build an SpringWorker that allows the execution of jobs that are configured as Spring managed components.

-1. Build an implememtation of JesqueClient and JesqueWorker that will be managed by Spring, and available within the Spring context for dependecy injection.
-2. Allow the JesqueWorker to execute jobs that are configured as Spring beans.

-Usage
+This extension provide the implemetation of a SpringWorker that performs a lookup within the Spring context to obtain jobs instances, the lookup strategy can found beans either by the bean ```id``` or ```Class``` type.

+How do I use it?
 ----------------
 Download the latest source at: